bitpay/wallet/backupRecovery.md

     - Enter WS or WD at 'Import wallet' in a new device.
     - Wallet access should be restored

-  Case 2: Partial recovery is possible using the device where the wallet is installed, pointing the the new server (Recreate Wallet feature).
+  Case 2: Basic recovery is possible using the device where the wallet is installed, pointing the the new server (Recreate Wallet feature).
     - Point to the new server
     - If the wallet is not registered at the new Wallet service, a "Recreate" buttom will appear at wallet's home.
 Click it to recreate the wallet.
     - Wallet should be recreated and funds should be accesable

     - If the wallet existed, it could be needed to rescan Wallet's addresses for fund (from Settings -> Advanced -> Scan Addresses for Funds)

-  Case 3: Partial recovery is possible using:
+  Case 3: Basic recovery is possible using:

     A) All WS's of the copayers of the wallet
       - Enter one WS at Create ( at the Advanced option section).
 Note that the wallet's configuration (M-N and network paramenters) need to be entered and need to match the parameters that where enterered when the wallet was created.
 Name and Nickname of Copayers need to be entered also, but there is no need for them to match the original wallet setup.